seemasm20-source/networking-labs/04-tcp-ip-network-troubleshooting/project 2-ip addressing/dhcp-lease-failure.md

 Desktop → IP Configuration → DHCP

-They should receive addresses similar to:
+They should receive addresses similar to:-

 PC0 → 192.168.10.11